-Entered a it Santa Cruz P. O. as Second Class Matter.
-"THIS ANCIENT ONE TIE BUDDHA] IS OUR ANGEL.

-WHOM WE REVERE AND OBEY."-SWEDENBORG.
+"THIS ANCIENT ONE [THE BUDDHA] IS OUR ANGEL, WHOM WE REVERE AND OBEY."-SWEDENBORG.

 T delights us to see that Olcott's "Buddhist Catechism" is appearing in El Silencio, a theosophical magazine, in spanish, published at El Paso, Texas.
-As the latin americans have begun to rise out of the christian superstitions and idolatries, it is a most timely publication, and we hope the editor will see his way to publish it in a separate form.
+As the latin amerthe christian superstitions and revert in the future.
+Price, .75. -In a private letter just received from H. R. H. Prince Chandrdatta of Siam, are these words,-